Myth buster: Electric vehicles will overload the power grid

 To put it simply, EVs act as big batteries on wheels.
 They make it possible for energy to be stored and used at a later time.
 In the next few years, we will have a pool of EV chargers utilised as aggregated reserves with peak power equal to a nuclear reactor.
 By the 2040s, electric vehicles will add up to over 30 TWh of installed battery storage capacity.
 To put that into perspective, Finland consumed 86 TWh of electricity in 2019.

-EV smart charging and vehicle to grid (V2G)
+EV smart charging and vehicle-to-grid (V2G)

 When it comes to managing the peak electricity demand and low-voltage grid, smart charging can solve most of the challenges at the local level and in residential areas.